artainmo/DevOps/cloud/README.md

 Users that are new to AWS have too many options and may create stacks that are not in line with the rest of the organization.
 AWS Service Catalog provides a self-service portal to launch a set of authorized products pre-defined by admins.<br>
 Thus the admins must create a collection of products with each product being a CloudFormation template.
 Afterwards they need to indicate who has access to launch what product.
 As a user, on Service Catalog, you will see the list of products you are allowed to use.

+AWS has 4 different pricing models:<br>
+** Pay as you go: Pay for what you use.<br>
+** Save when you reserve: Reservations are available for different services such as EC2 Reserved Instances and allow predictable pricing.<br>
+** Pay less by using more: Via volume-based discounts.<br>
+** Pay less as AWS grows: AWS tends to lower its prices as it grows.<br>
+Some services on AWS are free or free up to a certain point.<br>
+EC2 on-demand instances are paid per second or hour.
+If you know you will use EC2 for a long time it is better to use reserved instances for a 1 or 3 year commitment which would be cheaper.
+Spot instances are even cheaper and work by bidding for unused capacity.
+Dedicated hosts can be reserved as well for 1 or 3 years and are on-demand.
+Lastly, savings plan is an alternative to save on sustained usage.<br>
+Lambda is paid per call and duration.<br>
+ECS comes with no cost but runs on EC2 which comes with costs.<br>
+With Fargate we need to pay for each container its used CPU and memory as it does not run on EC2.<br>
+With S3 you pay for the amount and size of objects and the requests made in and out of S3.
+You also must pay for data transfer out of S3.<br>
+With EBS we have pricing based on the volume type and size.
+We also pay for backups/snapshots and data transferred out.<br>
+For the database service RDS we pay per hour for storage in GB.
+The price also differs based on the database's characteristics.
+You can purchase on-demand instances or reserved instances.
+Backups are free.
+Input and output requests come with a cost.
+Again outbound data transfer comes with a cost but inbound is free.<br>
+CloudFront's pricing differs across geographic regions.
+Number of requests are also billed.<br>
+Using private IPs instead of public IPs lowers costs and improves network performance.
+Staying in same AZ lowers costs too.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>